liam-stuart/liam-stuart.github.io/_pages/about.md

 I am currently a second year mathematics PhD student and part of the [analysis research group](http://www.mcs.st-andrews.ac.uk/pg/pure/Analysis/) at the University of St Andrews.

-My research interests are focused on fractal geometry and dynamical systems.
+My research is focused on fractal geometry and dynamical systems, and I'm also interested in hyperbolic geometry.

 My research is supervised by [Dr Jonathan Fraser](http://www.mcs.st-andrews.ac.uk/~jmf32/) and [Professor Kenneth Falconer](http://www.mcs.st-and.ac.uk/~kenneth/), and is funded by the University of St Andrews.